-Those interested in trying DualClock can purchase the tweak for $0.99 from the Packix repository via their preferred package manager.
+Those interested in trying DualClock can download the tweak for free from the Havoc repository via their preferred package manager.
 The tweak supports jailbroken iOS 13 devices.

 Do you have a need for a secondary Lock screen clock for another timezone?
 Discuss in the comments section below.